cbeeler/dune-tourney/README.md

   - Once the next player has taken any action, requests for redos turns cannot be requested.
   - Mandatory effects must be played late, and the table will agree how to fairly resolve them or if resolving it would be too unfair and must be skipped.
 -   Card effects/resources/leader abilities are the player’s responsibility to manage and should be played on that player’s turn.
 If things are forgotten, opponents can veto via the rules described above.
 -   On your turn, some actions cannot be undone once taken.
-This normally involves when a player gains information.
+This normally happens when a player gains information.
 Example: drawing a card or intrigue card because the player has received information could fake a mistake due to bad luck.